BlankTuber/EasterEggHunt2025/README.md

 "Colors speak their own language," the tome instructed.
 "Observe and reproduce the sequence to unlock the spectrum of ancient wisdom."

-The Sage watched as the colored lights formed patterns—red, blue, green, yellow—each appearing in a specific order that seemed to convey meaning beyond the visual display.
+The Sage watched as the colored lights formed patterns—red, blue, green, yellow—appearing in a specific order.

 *[Challenge: Color Sequence puzzle reproducing patterns of colored light]*

-The Sage then felt a connection forming with the Navigator.
-Her tome displayed riddles describing specific locations, while the Navigator received guidance on how to interpret them.
-A magical bridge opened between their provinces.
+The Sage noticed her tome rumbling.
+It displayed riddles describing specific locations.

 "Some places can only be found through riddles," the tome explained.
-"Provide the Navigator with the cryptic descriptions that will guide their search."

-*[Convergence Challenge: House Location Hunt - Sage provides riddles describing locations for the Navigator to find]*
+*[House Location Hunt]*

 When the location hunt concluded, the Sage returned to her library path.
-She entered a chamber filled with floating letters arranged in a complex grid, certain letters glowing more brightly than others.
+She entered a chamber filled with floating letters arranged in a complex grid.

 "Words hide within the chaos of letters," the tome directed.
 "Find the hidden terms of power concealed in this word search."